Root Canal Treatment West Palm Beach

 You may need root canal treatment if:

-Dr. Asinmaz will begin by making sure you are comfortable and pain-free throughout the procedure.
-He will do this by administering local anesthesia to numb the infected tooth and the area around it.
+Dr. Asinmaz will begin by administering local anesthesia to numb the infected tooth and the area around it, ensuring you stay comfortable throughout the entire procedure.
 The tooth will then be isolated so that moisture does not reach the workspace.

 When ready, he will make a small opening in the crown of your tooth so that he can access the inner chambers and canals.
 Using specially designed instruments, he will clear out any bacteria and/or damaged areas as well as remove the pulp – the cause of the infection.